 The EEA includes EU countries and also Iceland, Liechtenstein, and Norway.
 It allows them to be part of the EU’s single market.

 Switzerland, previously participating, was neither an EU nor EEA member but was part of the single market so Swiss nationals had the same rights to live and work in EEA countries as other EEA nationals.

 However, Switzerland no longer participates in the European Economic Area.
-Now, Croatia has submitted an application to participate.
+Now, Croatia has applied to participate.